 - When the pumpkin is tender, add the curry powder and soymilk.
 Using a hand blender, puree in batches until smooth, or transfer to a blender and blend in batches.
 Add salt and additional curry powder to taste, add more liquid if it’s too thick, and keep it warm while you prepare the corn.

 - Place the corn kernels in a large, shallow, non-stick baking dish.
-Sprinkle with a little freshly ground pepper, and spray the top of the corn lightly with olive oil.
+Sprinkle with a little freshly ground pepper, and spray the top of the corn lightly with olive oil, if desired.
 Place in the oven under the broiler and broil, stirring often, until the corn begins to brown.
 Watch carefully!
 This should only take a few minutes–a little longer for frozen corn than fresh.
 Be sure not to overcook or the corn will get rubbery.

 - Divide the corn and soup into 4 servings and serve the soup with the roasted corn sprinkled on top.